92-year-old allegedly killed son who wanted to put her in assisted living

 FOUNTAIN HILLS, Ariz. — A 92-year-old Arizona woman has been arrested and accused of fatally shooting her son who wanted to put her in an assisted living facility, authorities said Tuesday.

-Anna Mae Blessing has been booked into jail on suspicion of one count each of first-degree murder, aggravated assault with a deadly weapon and kidnapping, according to the Maricopa County Sheriff's Office.
+Anna Mae Blessing has been booked into jail on suspicion of one count apiece of first-degree murder, aggravated assault with a deadly weapon and kidnapping, according to the Maricopa County Sheriff's Office.

-Blessing was in a wheelchair at her initial court appearance Tuesday where her bond was set at $500,000 and a lawyer was being appointed to represent her.
+Blessing was in a wheelchair Tuesday at her initial court appearance, where her bond was set at $500,000 and a lawyer was being appointed to represent her.

 Blessing had been living with her son and his girlfriend for about six months, according to court records.